Tensor-structured sketching for constrained least squares: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Rachel Ward for her insights and helpful discussions.
+The authors would like to thank Linjian Ma for pointing out a mistake in an old manuscript.
+We also thank Rachel Ward and Joe Neeman for their insights and helpful discussions.
 Chen is supported by the Office of Naval Research (award N00014-18-1-2354) and by the National Science Foundation (awards 1952735 and 1620472).
+Jin is supported by the grant NSF HDR-1934932.
+We also thank the anonymous referees for their careful reading of the manuscript and many insightful comments.